Importance of test protocol for medical device projects

-The first question we ask a new customer is “Do you have a test standard that you are looking to test to?”.
+The first question we ask a new customer is, “Do you have a test standard that you are looking to test to?”.
 Often the answer is yes.
 If not, then there may be a similar standard to reference or deviate from.
 This part of the protocol should list any relevant standards and comment on any expected deviations.
 The FDA guidance documents can also be references as they may outline the required testing.

 The Materials section should outline all of the components that are needed for testing, quantities, and any other relevant information.
-Maintaining traceability to ensure a clear expectation of what is to be tested is also important.
+Maintaining traceability to ensure a clear expectation of what is to be tested is also essential.

 An example table is shown below:

 The Materials section also contains the test equipment or apparatus that will be used.
 Identifying the load capacities and type of test frame can help ensure that the expected loads are within the calibrated ranges and minimize any equipment variability.
-General tuning parameters can also be included to minimize any risk.
+General tuning parameters can also be included to reduce any risk.
 Fixtures and testing environments can be outlined, although they can also be listed in the Methods sections.